Priva Stories

 Thanks to their strong partnership with De Ruiter, BraZander is realizing their ambitions to explore new technologies.

 "We've been growing tomatoes for a hundred years, and every year, we try to do a bit better.
-We're nowhere near the optimum yet, I think." expresses Robert.
+There’s still so much we can do." expresses Robert.

 We spoke about their perspective on the evolving landscape of energy management within horticulture, touching on topics like the integration of data centers' excess heat, geothermal energy, and the promise of green hydrogen as a clean energy source.
-At BraZander they use the waste heat from the Botlek industrial area and the Rijnmond waste disposal site, explains Paul.
+At BraZander, they capture waste heat from the Botlek industrial area and Rijnmond waste disposal site.

-"But if you’d take this a step further, horticulture can become an energy producer.
+"But imagine taking this further.
+Horticulture could be a net producer of energy.
 You can actually harvest heat quite easily.
 So, we are kind of a heat collector.
 Maybe in the future we can be perceived as heat producers even," envisions Robert.

 Brazander NL 10